decaf

 +13%

-Increase in adolescent depression risk per additional hour of daily social media use.
+Higher adolescent depression risk per additional daily hour of social media use.
+(Liu et al., 2022)

 None of this is news to the platforms.
 They have the same data, plus a great deal more.
 The slot machine is the product.
 Decaf takes it out.